noodnik2/Nuked-SC55/doc/standard_frontend.md

 Sets the audio device to play sound from.

-## `-b, --buffer-size <page_size>[:page_count]`
+## `-b, --buffer-size <size>[:count]`

 Controls the amount of audio to produce or output at a time.
 Lower values reduce latency; higher values reduce playback glitches.
 Optimal settings are hardware dependent, so experiment with this option.
 If no value is provided, it will default to `512:16` roughly mirroring upstream's intent.

-`page_size` is the number of audio frames that the emulator will produce and the output will consume in a single chunk.
+`size` is the number of audio frames that the emulator will produce and the output will consume in a single chunk.
 It must be a power of 2.

-`page_count` is the number of `page_size` pages that can be queued up.
+`count` is the number of `size` pages that can be queued up.
 It can be any value greater than zero, but the best value is likely in the range `2..32`.

 Having queued chunks is helpful if the emulator produces audio fast enough most of the time but sometimes falls behind.
 This can happen for music containing